 You'll start where a slew of Old West outlaws met their end.
 Tombstone, Ariz. is the setting of one of the most notorious shootouts in history: the gunfight at the O.K.
 Corral.
 The shootout was the result of a longstanding feud between a group of cowboys and the Tombstone law enforcement, made up of Wyatt, Morgan and Virgil Earp and Doc Holliday.
 Today, the ghost town-turned-tourist-destination holds daily reenactments of the O.K.
-Corral gunfight.
+Corral gunfight on the historic site.

 There's a reason George Strait was so eager to get to Amarillo by morning.
 The city is rodeo-central and one of the best places to experience Western culture.
 Check out the American Quarter Horse Museum, which pays tribute to one of the most beloved symbols of the American west.

 While you're in the area, drive down to Canyon, Texas to visit the Panhandle-Plains Historical Museum.
 The museum is the proclaimed "Smithsonian with a Texas accent."
 See a replica pioneer town and learn about life on the Panhandle-Plains in the 1800s.

 Cache, Okla. was the home of Quanah Parker, the last chief of the Quahada Comanche American Indian tribe.
 Parker was the son of Cynthia Ann Parker, a white woman who had been kidnapped by a Comanche war band as a young girl.
 She lived among the tribe until adulthood when she was found by the Texas Rangers and taken back to Texas against her will.
 Quanah lived a life that couldn't be matched in the pages of even the greatest Western novel.
 A warrior and a statesman, he befriended President Theodore Roosevelt and Texas rancher Charles Goodnight.
-He became one of the wealthiest American Indians of his day and founded the Native American Church Movement.
+He became one of the wealthiest Native Americans of his day and founded the Native American Church Movement.